zwang695/alexa-skills-list/README.md

 *Alexa, ask Funny Quoter to tell me a quote.*

-Funny Quoter is here to make you smile and chuckle with dozens of funny quotes.
-All you need to do is ask Alexa!
+Funny Quoter is here to make you smile with dozens of funny quotes.
+Just ask Alexa, and laugh aloud while real people spout hilarious one-liners!
+Try it out!

 ***